USEPA/sensortoolkit/docs/source/index.rst

-plotting functions are included for visualizing performance evaluation results, including visualization of sensor performance metric values against U.S. EPA's performance targets, sensor time series, scatter plots comparing collocated sensor and reference measurements, distribution plots for displaying the range of meteorlogical conditions during the deployment, etc. Tabular statistics and figures can be automatically compiled into testing reports recommended by U.S. EPA's performance targets documents for testing conducting at ambient air monitoring sites.
+plotting functions are included for visualizing performance evaluation results, including visualization of sensor performance metric values against U.S. EPA's performance targets, sensor time series, scatter plots comparing collocated sensor and reference measurements, distribution plots for displaying the range of meteorological conditions during the deployment, etc. Tabular statistics and figures can be automatically compiled into testing reports recommended by U.S. EPA's performance targets documents for testing conducting at ambient air monitoring sites.